 *Solid Wastes include trash, garbage, rubbish, offal, industrial and commercial refuse and food product wastes not source separated for organics composting.

 Documentation to bring with you to renew your licenses:

-- All copies of the Health Department Inspection Certificate, if applicable.
+- All copies of the Health Department Vehicle License Inspection, if applicable.

-- For each vehicle, bring the current Recycling/Refuse Collection Vehicle Identification card(s) issued by the Recycling Section.
+- For each vehicle, bring the current Recycling/Refuse Collection Vehicle Identification card(s) that was issued by the Recycling Section.

 - All hauling companies doing business within Prince George’s County must register at least one collection vehicle as a Class II Recycling Only, or Class III Refuse AND Recycling or show evidence of an agreement or contract for providing recycling services through another entity.

-- County contractors who service once a week trash and recycling collections should have Class III stickers to ensure access to both the Materials Recycling Facility (MRF) and County Landfill and permit all spare trucks.
+- County contractors who service once a week trash and recycling collections should have Class III stickers to ensure access to the Materials Recycling Facility (MRF), Organics Composting Facility (OCF) and County Landfill and permit all spare trucks.